Morning: Paddle Glacier

 Raft and Bike Glacier: The More You Know

-- Be sure to wear clothes you don’t mind getting wet.
+Be sure to wear clothes you won’t mind getting wet.
 See our Packing List – Day Trips page for more information about what you will need for the trip.

-- The length of the trip depends on the river flow.
-In May and June this trip typically lasts about 2.5 hours.
+The length of the trip depends on the river flow.
+In May and June, trips typically last about 2.5 hours.